 Booze is a significant factor behind a complete lack of respect and civility when it comes to other people’s rights and personal space.
 The amount of times some drunk has touched someone, leered at cleavage, or tried to reach up a kilt is too damn high.

 There is no justification for this behavior, and if you can’t drink without acting like this, then don’t drink.
 Alcohol is not an excuse – just because you’re drunk, doesn’t mean you get a pass on reprehensible (and criminal) behavior.

 If anything, you’ve got deeper problems beyond alcoholism if you feel it’s appropriate to sexually assault people just because your inhibitions are lowered.

 Our Garb is Not Always a Costume

-To many Rennies, what we wear is not a “costume”, it’s simply our chosen outfits for the events.
+To many Rennies and Playtrons, what we wear is not a “costume”, it’s simply our chosen outfits for the events.
 No different than our favorite cocktail attire or clubbing outfits, we consider these normal clothes.

 Unlike cosplay, few of us dress as a specific character or for photographs and attention.
 Our outfits are usually put together over years (or decades), reflect our personalities (not fandoms), and are used to blend into the Renaissance Festival (rather than stand out).

 Our garb, in fact, is sometimes part of clothing we wear elsewhere.
 Kilts, corsets, bodices, flowing skirts, historical hats, knee-high boots, leather trappings, etc.; you’ll find these worn at concerts, cultural events, parties, weddings, etc.